CYCBrian/Brian-Cheung-Module-1-Weekly-Challenge-Horiseon-Landing-Page/README.md

 ![Screenshots of My Site](assets\Screenshot\Horiseon-Screenshot-3.jpg)

 ## Installation
-Simply click on the provided URL in the "## Links" section to access the refactored website.
+Simply click on the provided URL in the "Links" section to access the refactored website.
 No dependencies and requirements.

 ## Usage